mikedilger/mosaic-spec/docs/reference.md

 ## Id Reference

-An `id` reference is a pointer to an exact record with no provision for replacement or edits.
-It is the `id` of the message.
+A `id` reference is a pointer to an exact record with no provision for replacement or edits.
+It contains some `hash` of the message making it unique.
+See [record](record.md) for the Id field.

 ## Address Reference